w3c/wai-curricula/content/designer/images-and-graphics.md

 * explain how images and graphics help people with disabilities to process information, identify content, and understand functionality
 * explain how text alternatives are essential for people with disabilities to understand the information contained in images
-* provide meaningful and consistent text alternatives for functional images, such as those included in buttons, links, icons, and logos
+* define meaningful and consistent text alternatives for functional images, such as those included in buttons, links, icons, and logos
 * design consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
-* explain the issues associated with images of text, and explain how to avoid these when the desired visual presentation can be achieved by the technology in use
+* explain the issues associated with perception, interpretation, and rendering of images of text
+* explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible
-* cooperate with developers and content authors to provide the appropriate alternative for images and graphics included in the design phase based on the image purpose
+* cooperate with developers and content authors to provide the appropriate alternative for images and graphics based on the image purpose
 * identify related requirements for developers to code images and text alternatives appropriately
-* identify related requirements for content authors to provide appropriate descriptions for images included in the authoring phase, such as charts, diagrams, and other complex graphics
+* identify related requirements for content authors to provide appropriate descriptions for images, such as charts, diagrams, and other complex graphics

 {% include excol.html type="all" %}